pmbyrd/currency_converter/conceptual.md

 # Whose Currency is it Anyway

-This application takes three inputs
+This application takes three inputs:

 * From currency
 * To currency